Deck Safety – Tufdek™

 Tip One: Tripping Hazards

-Decks are a fun place to place and relax, but they can also quickly become a hazard if you aren’t paying attention.
-Clear up miscellaneous items (like toys) before spending time on the deck, it can help by keeping a bucket or basket handy to give you a place to put items.
+Decks are a fun place to place and relax, but they can become a hazard if you aren’t paying attention.
+Clear up miscellaneous items (like toys) before spending time on the deck.
+It can help by keeping a bucket or basket handy to give you a place to put items.

 With older vinyl surfaces, watch for peeling at the seams, which can make for a dangerous hazard.
 Peeling vinyl membranes are also a sign that it’s time to replace your vinyl deck.